Reykjanes - The Bridge between two continents.

-Seltùnshverir geothermal area is the main mud pool area in Krýsuvík.
+Seltùnshverir geothermal area is the main mud pool area (solfataras) in Krýsuvík.
 Like all these geothermal areas in Iceland Seltùn is amazing.

 The colours here are just out of this world, you will see different nuances of red, grey, yellow, white, silver, brown - all in one area - with steam coming up from all over the place.
 And mud pools boiling and simmering in all directions.

-This area is relatively big and there are wooden paths and view platforms, so one can walk straight throught the area and up to the view platform to get a fantastic look over this multi-coloured area.
+This area is relatively big and there are wooden paths and view platforms, so one can walk straight through the area and up to the view platform to get a fantastic look over this multi-coloured area.
 One just has to visit to see it, there is no describing what nature is offering here.